 Take out your collection of colorful clothespins (eg, pegs), grab some markers, and find any piece of cardboard or paper, and voilà – an easy color and character learning activity.
-Clothespin color matching is one of my daughter’s favorite activities at age 3 and 4 years.
+Clothespin color matching was one of my daughter’s favorite activities when she was 3-4 years old.
 It’s a great way to exercise fine motor skills while practicing Chinese character recognition!

 This post has affiliate links.
 Please see our disclosure policy for further details.